-A back-door Roth may let you fund a Roth IRA beyond normal limits
+A backdoor Roth may let you fund a Roth IRA beyond normal limits

-If you think tax-free income in retirement will be important to you, but you make too much to open a Roth, you might want to consider the backdoor.
-In a backdoor Roth, you first make a contribution to a Traditional IRA and then convert it to a Roth IRA.
+If you think tax-free income in retirement would be important to you, but you make too much to open a Roth, you might want to consider the backdoor.
+In a backdoor Roth, you first make a contribution to a traditional IRA, then convert it to a Roth IRA.
 It’s legal, but it’s a little bit more complex than opening a regular Roth IRA.
 Here’s what you need to know.

-- What exactly is a backdoor Roth IRA?
+What Exactly is a Backdoor Roth IRA?

-You can do a backdoor Roth IRA in one of two ways.
-Either you can contribute money to an existing IRA, sell shares and then roll over the money to Roth IRA account.
-Or, you can convert an entire Traditional IRA account to a Roth IRA account.
+The other way is to convert your entire traditional IRA account to a Roth IRA account.
 Your bank or brokerage should be able to help you with the mechanics.
-Your Traditional IRA doesn’t have to be new. you can roll over existing Traditional IRA money, or an old Traditional IRA account into a Roth.
+Your traditional IRA doesn’t have to be new.
+You can roll over existing traditional IRA money—or an old traditional IRA account—into a Roth.
 Every investor is eligible to do one Roth IRA conversion a year.